Analyzing Submarkets to Understand Tourism

-Horry County can now provide a speedy, accurate, and repeatable analysis that scales to the geographic level required using Insights for ArcGIS.
+Horry County can now provide a speedy, accurate, and repeatable analysis that scales to the geographic level required using ArcGIS Insights.
 Once one type of analysis is performed, Insights stores the model so it can be easily rerun with fresh or different data.
 Analysts also use Insights to look at revenue data along with information about weather, crime, fire, construction, and more.
 They bring in Esri Demographics, that provides out-of-the-box psychographic and socioeconomic information for each submarket.

 County staff can analyze and gauge the success of submarkets and share this information with the Chamber of Commerce, an economic development consortium, and state-level agencies.
 They can review submarkets to see where additional support is needed to keep revenues steady or anticipate where profits will be up.

-The minute you open Insights for ArcGIS and look at the charts we created, you know exactly what's happening in specific submarkets and why areas have declined and others are hitting the high notes.
+The minute you open ArcGIS Insights and look at the charts we created, you know exactly what's happening in specific submarkets and why areas have declined and others are hitting the high notes.
 In the past, this analysis would have taken days.